apache/superset/RELEASING/release-notes-1-0/README.md

 - feat(sankey-viz): allow sort by metric and bump superset-ui packages (#[11626](https://github.com/apache/incubator-superset/pull/11626))

 ### Discovery and Navigation
-A redesigned home screen and landing page makes discoverability much easier.
-Global Search gives users the ability to access search from all pages in the app.
-This can be used to search across databases, datasets, charts, dashboards, and queries.

 - chore: Add home link to navbar (#[11851](https://github.com/apache/incubator-superset/pull/11851))
 - chore(home-screen): fixes for loading states, flicker issue, and reduction of api calls (#[11557](https://github.com/apache/incubator-superset/pull/11557))
 - feat: alert/report execution log list view (#[11937](https://github.com/apache/incubator-superset/pull/11937))